iaincollins/icarus/README.md

 * "ICARUS Terminal.exe" depends on "ICARUS Service.exe" being in the same directory to run, or it will exit on startup with a message indicating unable to start the ICARUS Terminal Service, so you must build the service at least before you can launch "ICARUS Terminal.exe" directly.
 * You can also run the service in development mode with `npm run dev:service` together with the web interface started from another terminal with `npm run dev:web`.
 Both must be running at the same time.
 You can then interact with the application via browser on `http://localhost:3300`.
 You can use this to do feature development and testing on any platform (e.g. Mac, Linux).

-## Contributing
+## Contributing / Feedback

-I'm not currently taking code contributions or able to provide support right now.
-Please do not raise pull requests at this time.

 Please feel free to ask questions or float ideas in Discussions.

+I'm not currently taking code contributions, looking for bug reports or able to provide support.

-It's helpful to raise issues if there are problems running the software, but it's probably not best to expect a solution anytime soon.
+It's helpful to raise issues if there are problems actually running the software, however I'm not looking for bug reports relating to game data or application state.
+This software is still in early access and as such as there are many known issues as lots of functionality is incomplete.

-You can fork this codebase and use it for your own apps!
+You are free to fork this codebase and use it to make your own app.
 See the LICENSE file for details.
+Please do not raise pull requests against this repo.

 ## Credits